practicalli/clojure/using-data-structures/index.md

 (conj name1 5)
 ```

-This returns a new value without changing the original data structre
+This returns a new value without changing the original data structure

 ```
 name1
 ```

 We cant change the original data structure, it is immutable.
 Once it is set it cant be changed.
-However, if we give a name to the resultl of changing the original data structure, we can refer to that new data structure
+However, if we give a name to the result of changing the original data structure, we can refer to that new data structure

 ```
 (def name2(conj name1 5))